pg8wood/OSRS-touch-bar/README.md

 ![Touch bar screenshot](./touchBarScreenshot.png)

 # Usage

 On launch, your Touch Bar will display the interface shown above until you quit OSRS-touch-bar (even if you switch apps).

-Should you need the Control Strip or other "normal" Touch Bar functionality, simply click one of the buttons in the app and the Touch Bar will update accordingly.
+Should you need to access the Control Strip, simply enable it with the `Control Strip` toggle.

+If you close the Touch Bar app, you can reload it with the `Reload` button.

+Quitting the app will restore your original Control Strip settings.

 <!--Centered Image-->
 <p align="center">
   <img src="./appScreenshot.png"/>
 </p>

-## Privileges
-OSRS-touch-bar will request assistive access on first launch.
-This is required for the scripts OSRS-touch-bar uses to temporarily toggle the Control Stip's visibility while you are using the app.
+Note: if you have your Touch Bar configured to show only the "Expanded Control Strip" or "F1, F2, etc. Keys", OSRS Touch Bar cannot display the RuneScape UI in the Touch Bar!
+This can be toggled in __System Preferences &rarr; Keyboard__.

 ## API Note
-It should be noted that, like other "global" Touch Bar apps ([BetterTouchTool](https://www.boastr.net/), [Touch Bär](https://github.com/a2/touch-baer), etc), OSRS-touch-bar goes against Apple's guidelines.
+It should be noted that, like other "global" Touch Bar apps ([BetterTouchTool](https://www.boastr.net/), [Touch Bär](https://github.com/a2/touch-baer), etc), OSRS-touch-bar goes against Apple's current Touch Bar guidelines.

 In order to use OSRS-touch-bar in conjunction with the RuneScape client, a private API is necessary to circumvent Apple's restrictions on hiding the Control Strip.
 As such, OSRS-touch-bar links against a private Apple framework `DFRFoundation.framework`.

-__tl;dr__ Apple probably wouldn't put this app on the Mac App Store solely because it hides the Control Strip.
+__tl;dr__ Since the OSRS client doesn't have its own App Controls, this app adds its own App Controls in the (otherwise unused) Touch Bar space.

 Happy 'Scaping!